-The median estimate in a Bloomberg survey of 11 economists was 1.2 percent.
+The median estimate in a Bloomberg survey of 13 economists was for an increase of 2.6 percent.

 “Manufacturing will remain hampered by the weak external outlook, sluggish domestic income growth and demand, and further increases in input prices, especially for utilities,” Razia Khan, the London-based head of Africa research at Standard Chartered Plc, said in a note to clients before the data were released.